kairos-io/kairos/docs/content/en/docs/Reference/image_matrix.md

 Our changelog is published as part of the release process: it contains all the changeset, highlights and release notes that are pertinent to the release.

-We strongly reccomend to check every release changelog before running any upgrade, or while building your customized version of Kairos.
+We strongly recommend to check every release changelog before running any upgrade, or while building your customized version of Kairos.

 Release changelogs are available for Kairos core and for each component.
 Here you can find a list of the components that are part of a Kairos release and their respective release page with changelogs.